- United States

 Canada’s Blue Line

 One noticeable difference with this group compared to previous Olympic teams is the handedness distribution.
-Rielly and Chabot are the only left-handed defensemen on the team.
+Rielly and Theodore are the only left-handed defensemen in the starting lineup.
 Typically, there’s an even split between righties and lefties.
 Not to worry, though – there’s no way something as trivial as handedness could become a hot button issue on social media and with the media.

 Onto the goalies.
 Based on his resume, Carey Price figures to start for Canada, though his two backups could easily subplant him.
 Jordan Binnington’s outstanding 2019 Stanley Cup run proved that the kid has ice in his veins and would excel on the international stage.
 Carter Hart should be entering the prime of his career around that time as well.